stevencombs/retrocombs.github.io/about.md

 ## Biography

-Steven B. Combs, Ph.D. is currently the campus president for the [Columbus, Indiana campus of Ivy Tech Community College](http://www.ivytech.edu/columbus).
-In this position he fosters community engagement/collaboration and is responsible for campus and instructional site operations in the communities of Columbus, Seymour, Greensburg, Scottsburg, North Vernon and Nashville.
-Before this role, he served seven months as the interim chancellor for the previous Ivy Tech Community College – Columbus/Franklin region.
+Steven B. Combs, Ph.D. is currently the chancellor for the [Columbus, Indiana campus of Ivy Tech Community College](http://www.ivytech.edu/columbus).
+In this position he is the senior campus executive officer.
+He fosters community engagement/collaboration and is responsible for campus and instructional site operations in the communities of Columbus, Seymour, Greensburg, and North Vernon.
+Combs also serves as an adjunct faculty member for Purdue Polytechnic Columbus.

-Prior to these higher education executive leadership roles, Combs served as the vice chancellor for academic affairs for the Ivy Tech Community College – Columbus/Franklin region.
+Before service as chancellor, he was the campus president for two years.
+Seven months prior to that position, he was appointed the interim chancellor for the previous Ivy Tech Community College – Columbus/Franklin region while also serving as the vice chancellor for academic affairs, a role he held for two years prior.
 Two years earlier, he served as dean and professor for the School of Applied Science and Engineering Technology at Ivy Tech Community College – Lafayette.

 He is a 27 year military veteran and began his service as an airman in the United States Air Force as an automatic flight control specialist.
 During college, he transferred to the [Army Reserve Officer Training Corp][0511-001] to obtain his federal commission.
-He retired from the Army Reserve holding the rank of Major having served as an armor officer and later an adjutant general officer.
+He retired from the Army Reserve holding the rank of Major having served as an armor officer and later an adjutant general corps officer.

 Major Combs served on active duty for 2 years as the chief, command and control systems section at [United States Transportation Command (USTRANSCOM)][0511-002] where he supervised 18 contractors who maintained all secure enterprise level information technology systems.
 Upon his departure from USTRANSCOM he was awarded the [Defense Meritorious Service Medal][0511-003] for his service.